IBM/maximo-labs/MkDocs/omnio_8.8/docs/omnio_configuration.md

 1. completed the pre-requisites required for [all labs](../prereqs) and for this exercise
 2. completed the previous exercises

-A good starting point is to get the IP address of the Windows Server as that will be the IP address of the devices.
+A good starting point is to get the IP address of the Windows Server as that will be the IP address of the simulated devices.</br>
 Open a CMD window and execute `ipconfig` so you can see the public ethernet IP address:
 ![ipconfig](/img/omnio_8.8/omnio_configuration_00.png)</br>
 In my case the IP address is 149.81.201.83.